Kotlin/dataframe/docs/StardustDocs/topics/reorder.md

 </tab></tabs>
 <!---END-->

-When a subset of columns is selected, they will be reordered within their original positions.
+When a subset of columns is selected they will be reordered among their original positions.
 Positions of other columns will not change.

-If selected columns belong to different column groups, they will be reordered within their groups, so column groupings will not change.
+If selected columns belong to different column groups they will be reordered within their groups, so column grouping will be preserved.

 <!---FUN reorderSome-->